rystylee/GLFWSimpleTemplate/README.md

 # GLFWSimpleTemplate
-This is a simple template describing GLFW in C++.
+This is a simple template describing GLFW and GLEW in C++.